keesiemeijer/php-basics-tutorial/README.md

 $double_quoted_string = "Hello";
 ```

-The string values of these variables are exactly the same.
+The values of these variables are exactly the exact same string.

 ### Adding Strings Together
 You can add strings together by separating them with a dot.
 We call this "concatenation" (strange word indeed).